Trusted North Las Vegas Guardianship Attorneys

 In some cases, a district court can grant an order for guardianship over an adult or a minor child.
-The attorneys at Mills & Anderson are experienced in filing for guardianship over a child or adult.
+Our Las Vegas guardianship lawyers at Mills & Anderson are experienced in filing for guardianship over a child or adult.
 We also help clients object to or terminate a guardianship.
 This article is primarily focused on the process of obtaining guardianship of a minor child in Las Vegas or Clark County, Nevada.

 When a parent leaves a child in the care of a relative, the parties might execute a document purporting to give custody of that child to the relative on a temporary basis.
 At some point, the relative might want to petition the court for a more formal recognition of guardianship.
 The issue can become an emergency if the parent comes back to get the child but is unfit to care for the child.
 In those cases, the relative might decide to file a verified emergency petition for appointment as the child’s temporary guardian.

 The district court can then decide whether to appoint the relative as the child’s temporary emergency guardian or take some other action in the best interest of the child.
 If the parent wants to resume the relationship, it is presumed that the parent is preferred over all others.
 However, the court might find another person is more suitable if the parent is unfit, abuse or neglect occurred, the parent abandoned the child, or other extraordinary circumstances exist.

-If you are involved in a case seeking guardianship over a minor child, then contact the experienced guardianship lawyers at Mills & Anderson.
+If you are involved in a case seeking guardianship over a minor child, then contact the experienced Las Vegas guardianship lawyers at Mills & Anderson.
 Our attorneys represent clients in guardianship and child custody cases throughout Las Vegas and Clark County, including North Las Vegas and Henderson, NV.
 We can also help you understand important alternatives to a court-ordered guardianship that might address your legal concerns.

 Jurisdiction in Guardianship Cases in Nevada